-As of January 1 2007, a dividend paid by the RECII is subject to an 18% withholding tax rate, which is the same rate for capital gains.
-This is the general treatment in the absence of tax treaties, which could have had various effects on the tax treatment of corporate shareholders.
+As of January 01 2007, a dividend paid by the RECII is subject to an 18% withholding tax rate, which is the same rate for capital gains taxation.
+This is the general treatment in the absence of tax treaties, which may vary the effects on the tax treatment of corporate shareholders.

-In the case of a return of capital distribution, the difference between the fair market value of the assets returned and the acquisition cost of the interest is deemed the capital gain.
-Nevertheless, if applicable, tax treaty provisions have to be analyzed.
+In the case of a return of capital distribution, the difference between the fair market value of the assets returned and the acquisition cost of the interest is deemed to constitute a capital gain.
+Nevertheless, if applicable, tax treaty provisions have to be analysed.

-Capital gains realized on the sale of RECII shares are taxed at a rate of 18%.
+Capital gains realised on the sale of RECII shares are taxed at a rate of 18%.
 Applicable tax treaties may provide for an exemption.
 Also, a general domestic exemption applies to tax treaty residents if the RECII is listed on a Spanish stock exchange.